 Element Name Description Browser List Shows multiple browsers.
 Allows the user to see differences in changes by measuring the websites side by side.
-Attributes: SelectBrowsers: list <browser></browser> A list of browsers that the program can display Operations: loadBrowsers(files: List) Loads all browsers available addBrowser(browser:string) Adds a new browser view removeBrowser(id: int) Removes a browser from the list editBrowser(id: int) Edit a browser view getBrowser(): list <browser></browser> Gets a browser for the user to interact with when they add one
+Attributes: selectBrowsers: list <browser>: void</browser> A list of browsers that the program can display Operations: loadBrowsers(files:list <file>): void</file> Loads all browsers available given files addBrowser(browser:string): void Adds a new browser view removeBrowser(browser: string): void Removes a browser from the list editBrowser(browser: string): void Edit a browser view selectBrowser(): list <browser></browser> Selects the browser that the user wants to view when there can only be a limited number of browsers on the screen